Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 He says he feels pain, but in all the years I’ve watched him spar or fight in our work, I’ve yet to see him show it.
 When Nikko and I practice with him, it’s as much fun as kicking a fireplug, our shins are bruised, our hands and knuckles are bruised.
 I think I might have given him a small knot on his shoulder one time with a hard down kick.
 I do recall my foot hurting.
 I’m hypothesizing the knot.
 There was no actual evidence.

 Thirty miles out of Albuquerque, we come to a branch road, another five miles then a dirt road that angles up the mountain.
 The road is satellite monitored by the Society.
-We don’t want to be going up when someone is coming down, there’s nobody to come down except people from the Order.
+We don’t want to be going up when someone is coming down, there’s nobody to come down except people from the Order or participants going to the airport.
 Halfway up, we find a spot to pull off, take our surveillance gear, which isn’t much, binoculars, two SAT phones, a listening device it may not be possible to use.
 The phones are so the Society can call us if a car leaves the compound and for the others to communicate with Amaya.

 We’re in hiking gear, our cover if we get outed.
 Boots, loose brown pants and shirts, backpacks with water and granola, hats and sunglasses.
 Amaya and Chan stay with the car.
 Amaya backs in a spot out of sight of the road from either above or below.